vordimous/zilla-docs/src/solutions/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 Check out the [Troubleshooting](./../../aws-services/troubleshooting.md) guide if you run into any issues.
 :::

-### Create Certificate Authority (ACM) for mTLS
+### Create Certificate Authority for mTLS

 > This creates a new private certificate authority in ACM.

-Follow the [Create Certificate Authority (ACM)](./../../aws-services/create-certificate-authority-acm.md) to create a private certificate authority to verify TLS client authentication.
+Follow the [Create Certificate Authority](./../../aws-services/create-certificate-authority-acm.md) to create a private certificate authority to verify TLS client authentication.

 - Distinguished Name
   ::: code-tabs